OSPF Fundamental Terminology Explained

 Link State Advertisement (LSA)

 LSA is an OSPF data packet containing link-state and routing information.
-OSPF routers share LSA packets only with established adjacent routers.
+OSPF routers share LSA packets only with adjacent routers.

 LSDB